-As a social work student, your education—and your ability to do good, right away—is enhanced immeasurably by the field placements our program provides.
-These placements allow you to integrate your theoretical knowledge—what you’re learning in the classroom—with real-world professional practice.
+As a social work student, your education—and your ability to do good, right away—is enhanced immeasurably by the immersive field placements our program provides.
+These placements allow you to integrate your theoretical, classroom knowledge with real-world professional practice.
+It’s part of our experiential approach to social work education: your curriculum will be rooted in hands-on practice, face-to-face communication and real-world engagement.
 The unique structure of our field education program ensures that you will have genuinely fulfilling, highly educational, individualized field experiences.

-- Personalized planning: Our full-time field faculty members work with you to find the agency/organization that best meets your personal and educational goals.
+Personalized planning: Our full-time on-campus field faculty work with you to find the agency/organization that best meets your personal interests and educational goals.

-- Supervision: You receive at least one and a half hours of field instruction per week from an M.S.W.-level field instructor.
+Supervision: You receive at least one hour of field instruction per week from an M.S.W.-level field instructor.